PSPDFKit/react-native/README.md

 </rn:ReactApplication>
 ```

-18. Create a new file resouce called `License.xaml` with your PSPDFKit license key at the top level of the
+18. Create a new file resource called `License.xaml` with your PSPDFKit license key at the top level of the
     project.
 (Replace `ENTER LICENSE KEY HERE` with your key)

 ```xaml